1. NOISE / SILENCE listening exercise

 Each one of you has been assigned a one-hour (approx.) track or set of tracks to listen to, which will help you meditate on the concepts of NOISE and SILENCE.

-Using the readings above (VERY helpful), identify various ways in which noise functions.
+Identify various ways in which noise functions.
 Is the noise on an acoustical level, or does it pertain to something else?
 Locate as many meanings of noise within your particular listening assignment.
 See some possible conceptions of noise below.

 Listen to the tracks several times.